larry-lu/larry-lu.github.io/_posts/2018-10-25-Finding-tables-using-keyword.md

 ## Why this can be useful

 Because nobody knows every single table by its name.
-This may be due to several factors that are usually not well addressed in online tutorials.
+In general, database in real life are much bigger and more comoplicated than ones you deal with in tutorials or classes.

 Tutorials/Classes|Real life
 ---|---